willddy/willddy.github.com/readings.md

 ###HBase Administration Cookbook
 ###<i class="icon-star"></i><i class="icon-star"></i><i class="icon-star"></i><i class="icon-star"></i><i class="icon-star"></i>
 #####Big Data Area
-* Level Ent.
 * Level Mid.
 * Level Adv.

-In reading.
 This book is for HBase administrators, developers, and will even help Hadoop administrators.
 You are not required to have HBase experience, but are expected to have a basic understanding of Hadoop and MapReduce.
+This is very practical tookit book for HBase admin.
+It does not talk more about API and focus on administration only.
 ___
 <a href="http://shop.oreilly.com/product/0636920014348.do?sortby=publicationDate" target="_blank"><img src="/images/hbasedefinitiveguide.jpg" width="150" height="200" alt="avatar" align ="right" /></a>